-We reviewed changes to NZICA's systems, policies and procedures in relation to complaints, enquiries, investigations and disciplinary matters in responding to, and taking action against, misconduct.
-We also obtained the status of all enquiries and investigations in response to FMA referrals or complaints, reporting and communications back to the FMA on such, and complaints made to NZICA other than by FMA, in relation to licensed auditors or firms.
+We considered NZICA's systems, policies and procedures in relation to complaints, enquiries, investigations and disciplinary matters in responding to, and taking action against, misconduct.
+We note that while no changes were effected during the period, CA ANZ/NZICA commenced a significant Professional Conduct Framework Review.
+We will be interested to review any future changes.
+We also obtained the status of:

+- all enquiries and investigations in response to FMA referrals or complaints; - reporting and communications back to the FMA on such; and - complaints made to NZICA other than those from the FMA in relation to licensed auditors or firms.
 We undertook several enquiries in relation to this activity and also reviewed a disciplinary case of interest that was concluded within the review period.

 In response to prior recommendations, NZICA implemented a number of enhancements to its processes and protocols.
-The FMA and NZICA will engage further in the upcoming year to finalise protocols for future complaints and referrals of a disciplinary nature.
+There is ongoing engagement between FMA and NZICA to further enhance protocols for complaints and referrals of a disciplinary nature.
 Overall, we concluded NZICA's systems relating to complaints, enquiries, investigations and discipline to be adequate and effective during the review period.